-Gail worked closely with community-led projects, co-designing digital interventions to engage more people in their projects.
+Gail works closely with community-led projects, co-designing digital interventions to engage more people in their projects.
 She hopes to expand this work within the themes of civic participation, collaborative digital tools and the citizen-led design of neighbourhood spaces and services.

 Harrow, D., Gheerawo, R., Phillips, D., Ramster, G. (2018) (forthcoming).
 Understanding how attitudes towards autonomous vehicles can shape the design of our cities, Proceedings of ICE - Municipal Engineer 171(1)